hn275/all-my-env/README.md

-Certainly!
-Here's a draft for a README for the "envhub" project:

----

 # ENVhub

 ENVhub is a comprehensive solution designed to manage environment variables seamlessly.
 With both server-side and web-based components, the project offers a robust platform for developers to handle environment configurations efficiently.